 Let’s just assume for a second that someone can fund this technology to remove carbon.
 Is it better than other methods of carbon renewal?
 Reforestation is the cheapest and most widely used solution, costing $5-50 per ton of CO2 removal but it also takes up the most space and water, and has an effect on local biodiversity and food security.
 Direct air capture is the second cheapest method at $100 a ton of CO2, and has the least effect on the environment.
 Looking at the lowest possible scenario of removing 100 gigatons over the next 80 years (what scientists say needs to be done or bad things happen), and assuming half of it comes from DAC, it would cost $62.5 billion per year.
 But who is going to pay for it?

 “The billionaires will!
 The 1%!” we can hear people yell with their signs held high in the air.
 These people say that billionaires are greedy because they want to keep their money, but aren’t they greedy for demanding some of that money as well?
-Many people don’t know that the majority of self-made billionaires today are Chinese women.
+Many people don’t know that two-thirds of self-made female billionaires today are Chinese women.
 Is it fair that these women should have to subsidize the 29.51% of carbon emissions that China is responsible for (as of 2015)?

-Maybe we should let them decide what they want to do with their hard-earned cash.
+Perhaps it is, but maybe we should let them decide what they want to do with their hard-earned cash.
 In the meantime, we should focus on finding ways to use technology to clean up carbon dioxide in a way that creates wealth or we’re going to get nowhere trying to address climate change, something that – at least in ‘Murica – seems to have been transformed into a divisive political taking point.
 Speaking of America, maybe they can help sort this whole thing out.

 If you read America’s news headlines on a daily basis, you’ll notice there is a particular person the media can’t seem to get enough of.
 This person has a double-digit IQ, can’t spell or use proper grammar, makes up words that don’t exist, and every time they open their mouth, their brains fall out.
 That’s right, we’re talking of course about award-winning musician and songwriter Cardi B. The other person the media loves to talk about – almost as much as Miss B – is President Trump, a man who is said to have signed “a landmark bill that could create the next big technologies to fight climate change.”
 That’s according to a February 2018 article by Quartz which goes on to say that the new bill offers tax credits “up to $35 if the carbon dioxide is put to use (pushing out oil from depleting fields is the most popular use) or up to $50 if it is simply buried in underground storage.”
 Now, the economics start to get a bit more interesting.
 Of course, as investors, we need to be aware of the regulatory risks here, but this bodes well for startups like Climeworks.